 The principles of success can never be side-stepped regardless of your gender.
 This means that to become a success, you must be willing to fail.
 Business is a risk, but its reward is worth it.
 I have observed that the most successful business women are women who acted without giving a care if they fail.
-So, if you are going to be among the few women who make things happen; then you must be willing to accept failure as part of the journey to success.
+So, if you are going to be among the few women who make things happen; then you must be willing to accept failure as part of the process of success.

-to reach 7%, compared to 6.9% in 2017.
-This growth impact of increased female entrepreneurial participation is significant and holds the potential to continue to be a major driver of economic growth.
+continue to be a major driver of economic growth.
 Furthermore, I am very proud to say that Cambodia has very enthusiastic female entrepreneurs.
 Cambodian women represent 51 percent of the country's population and are a potentially powerful source of growth.
 Based on this, the Government has worked hard to support them.
 With the efforts to support business leadership through training, providing access to credit, creating networking opportunities and connecting Cambodia's female entrepreneurs to local and international companies and professional networks, it can empower them and encourage them to move forward.
 These connections can help Cambodia's businesswomen break down barriers, lead to world-class training opportunities, and pass along best practices.
+With continued support from all stakeholders, Cambodia could market itself as the best country for women entrepreneurs in Asia.